 Please note: in order for this deletion option to be available to users who have created assets, there must be an admin assigned to take over these assets.
 Organizations can choose the admin who will be assigned to these orphaned assets by going to the admin homepage > Settings > Options > Membership > Organisation admin to take over petitions if user is deleted or requests deletion.
 If no admin is selected in this dropdown, users will only be able to delete their accounts if they have not created any petitions or events.

-Admins can also delete a user's platform information by going to the admin homepage > People > search for the relevant email address > go to the user's page > Settings > Delete Member.
+Admins can also delete a user's platform information by going to the admin homepage > search for the relevant email address from the search bar at the top of the page > go to the user's page > Details > Delete Member.
 If the user has hosted any events or created any petitions, then the admin will need to choose an admin to take over these orphaned assets.

 Finally, depending on your organization's technical capacity, you can also use our Authenticated REST API endpoint to delete member information.
-More information can be found here: https://developers.controlshiftlabs.com/#members.
+More information can be found in our developer documents.

 While this article explains how to delete a user's information from ControlShift, it's likely that any given user will have also interacted with your organization through another channel.
 When a user requests the deletion of their information, you'll likely need to delete their information from your organization's other systems, like your CRM.
 Therefore, your organization may need to consider workflows that will ensure a user's information is deleted promptly and correctly.